ethereum/go-ethereum/docs/developers/geth-developer/dev-guide.md

 ## Where to go next {#where-next}

-Read the remaning pages in the Geth developer section, and get building!
+Read the remaining pages in the Geth developer section, and get building!